Harassment And Bullying At Work Compensation How Much Can I Claim?

 Within this guide, you will find information on how bullying takes place and some of the common types of bullying that are often the basis for a compensation claim.
 You will also find the legal classifications of the types of bullying and harassment that can be claimed for.

-The guide will help you learn what to do if you have been bullied, and how to start making a compensation claim.
-It will then look at the things that compensation can be claimed for, and list some potential amounts of compensation you might receive.
+The guide will help you learn what to do if you have been bullied and how to start making a compensation claim.
+It will then look at what compensation can be claimed for, and list some potential amounts of compensation you might receive.
 Finally, it will make a case for using a solicitor that will work under a No Win No Fee agreement to pursue your claim for bullying compensation.

-Although the actual term “bullying” is not recognised in a legal sense, it can be deemed to encapsulate many of the forms of definable harassment that are laid out in the 2010 Eqaulity Act.
+Although the actual term “bullying” is not recognised in a legal sense, it can be deemed to encapsulate many of the forms of definable harassment that are laid out in the Equality Act 2010.
 Good examples of the types of harassment that many people would label as bullying are:

 - Constant criticism and undermining of a good worker – in cases of harassment where an otherwise competent worker is continuously criticised by a third party, with no real basis for it.

-- Treating a person unfairly – a very broad form of harassment that is very common in the workplace.
-Whenever a person is treated differently to another person, then they are being treated unfairly, and this is a form of harassment.
+- Mistreating a person – an extensive form of harassment that is very common in the workplace.
+Whenever a person is treated differently to another person, then they are being mistreated, and this is a form of harassment.

 - Slanderous rumours and gossip – if a person reputation is damaged, due to the spreading of malicious rumours, this can be a valid type of harassment.